cklxx/agent-template/README.md

-# OpenAI ReAct Agent Template (TypeScript)
+# ReAct Agent Template (TypeScript)

-This template shows how to wire up a lightweight ReAct-style workflow on top of the OpenAI Chat Completions API (via the official SDK).
+This template shows how to wire up a lightweight ReAct-style workflow on top of the Chat Completions API (via the official SDK).
 It bundles:

 - A reusable system prompt tuned for tool-first reasoning.
 - Two common tools (`web_search` + `web_fetch`) implemented with DuckDuckGo HTML
   results plus HTTP fetch/cheerio parsing.
-- Environment-based configuration so you only need to set your OpenAI-compatible key, base URL, and model.
+- Environment-based configuration so you only need to set your API-compatible key, base URL, and model.
 - A minimal CLI (`pnpm start` or `npm run start`) that runs the loop end-to-end with optional `--debug` traces.